Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 The `stopScanning` function disables scanning for nearby peripherals.

 ### connect(address)
-The `connect` function initiates a connection request between the `BLEClient` and target peripheral with the Bluetooth address `address`.
+The `connect` function initiates a connection request between the `BLEClient` and target peripheral `device` with the Bluetooth address `address`.

 	onDiscovered(device) {
 		this.connect(device.address);